Bailey-95/fullstack-interview-task/README.md

 **Please make sure to update the readme with**:

 - Your new routes
+    - Admin - localhost:8083
+        - `/export/investments` generates csv for all investments

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+        - Rather than responding with the CSV, generating a link to download an encrypted CSV.
+        - Removing confidential personal data ie. name from the csv.
     2. How would you make this solution scale to millions of records?
+        - Paramaters in the API call ie. Created after x date, Holdings, Value etc.
+        - Pagenation in the API endpoint.
+        - Rather than responding with the CSV, generating a link to download an encrypted CSV once ready.
     3. What else would you have liked to improve given more time?
+        - Implementing generation of CSV based on userID.
+        - Tidy up code, moving functions into their own functions repo to be used accross services.
+        - Generation of CSV for holdings under specified companies.

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.